jest-community/vscode-jest/README.md

 <details>
 <summary>I got "Jest Process xxx failed unexpectedly..." or "Jest failed too many times..." error message</summary>

-  This usually mean the extension is not able to start jest process for you.
-First check the Jest OUTPUT channel or developer console to see what is the actual error (see [self-diagnosis](#self-diagnosis)).
+  This usually means the extension is not able to start jest process for you.
+First check the TestExplorer Output, Jest OUTPUT channel or developer console to see what is the actual error (see [self-diagnosis](#self-diagnosis)).

   If it is related to the run time environment, such as
   ```
   env: node: No such file or directory
   ```

-  The issue is probably not related to this extension.
-If this only happened occasionally after launch or you saw vscode warning about shell start up slow, try to simplified the env files, restart vscode or reload windows.
-See [Resolving Shell Environment is Slow](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-is-slow-error-warning).
+  Most likely the child_process environment is not correctly initialized.
+There are many possible causes, sometimes restarting vscode will fix it, otherwise feel free to check out a more in-depth explanation/suggestion [here](https://github.com/jest-community/vscode-jest/issues/741#issuecomment-921222851).

-  If you see error about not able to find `jest` or some other jest related runtime error: if you can run jest from terminal then you can use the **"Run Setup Wizard"** button in the error panel to help resolving the configuration issue, see [Setup Wizard](setup-wizard.md) for more details.
+  If you see error about not able to find `jest` or some other jest related runtime error: if you can run jest from terminal then you can use the **"Run Setup Wizard"** button in the error panel to help resolving the configuration issue, see [Setup Wizard](setup-wizard.md).
+If jest doesn't even run from the terminal, then please reference [jest](https://jestjs.io/docs/configuration) to set up your jest test environment.

   There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting [jest.rootPath](#rootPath).
 Feel free to check out the [customization](#customization) section to manually adjust the extension if needed.
 </details>

 <details>